Southern Railway (UK): Steam locomotives

-Despite the successes of the Pacifics and the unconventional Q1 freight locomotives, the Pacifics were difficult to maintain and featured enough eccentricities to justify rebuilding in the mid-1950s.
-The innovations ensured that the Southern was once again leading the field in locomotive design, and earned Bulleid the title "last giant of steam" in Britain.
+Despite the successes of the Pacifics and the unconventional Q1 freight locomotives, they were difficult to maintain and featured enough eccentricities to justify rebuilding in the mid-1950s.
+The innovations ensured that the Southern was once again leading the field in locomotive design and earned Bulleid the title "last giant of steam" in Britain.

 Diesel locomotives

 Maunsell began experimenting with the use of diesel locomotives for yard shunting in 1937.
 He ordered three locomotives, which proved to be successful, but his retirement and the onset of the Second World War prevented further development.
-Bulleid adapted and improved the design but his class did not appear until 1949, after nationalisation.
-Bulleid also designed a class of main line diesel-electric locomotives, continuing to push back the boundaries of contemporary locomotive design and established practice, but this was built by British Railways.
+Bulleid adapted and improved the design but his did not appear until 1949, after nationalisation.
+Bulleid also designed a of main line diesel-electric locomotives, continuing to push back the boundaries of contemporary locomotive design and established practice, but this was built by British Railways.

 Electric locomotives

 The Southern Railway also built two mixed-traffic electric locomotives, numbered CC1 and CC2 under Bulleid's numbering system.
 They were designed by Bulleid and Alfred Raworth, and were renumbered 20001 and 20002 after nationalisation.
-At this time a third locomotive was under construction, and was numbered 20003 in 1948.
-The locomotives were later classified as British Rail Class 70.
-These incorporated a cab design similar to that of the 2HAL (2-car Half Lavatory electric stock) design constructed from 1938.
-This was due to ease of construction by welding, which allowed both cheap and speedy construction.
+At this time a third locomotive was under construction, and was numbered 20003 in 1948; the locomotives were later classified as Class 70.
+These incorporated a cab design similar to that of the 2-HAL (Note: Two-car Half Lavatory electric stock.) design constructed from 1938; this was due to ease of construction by welding, which allowed both cheap and speedy construction.
 With the outbreak of war in 1939, most new locomotive construction projects were put on hold in favour of the war effort, although construction of CC1 and CC2 was exempted from this because of promised savings in labour and fuel over steam locomotives.